Documents to help you prepare to migrate your Atlassian Server products.

 When administering repositories or other content, you give users permission to see, update, and administer that content.
 Access control gives you another level of security, making sure users meet requirements to access your workspace and any private content.
 Learn more about controlling access to private content in a workspace.

 You can only set up two-step verification and require allow-listed IP addresses for private repositories, wikis, issue trackers, and snippets.
-You cannot manage public content through Access controls.
+You can't manage public content through Access controls.

 With a Bitbucket Cloud Premium account, you can enforce security settings on individual accounts.
 Assign safe, pre-defined IP addresses and secure access of your private content.
 You can require that users with access to private repositories or other private content are only able to see the content from certain IP addresses.
 In addition to being unable to see this content, users won't be able to clone, push, or pull a private repository either.